philhawksworth/hack-chicago-netlify/src/404-posts.md

 ---
-title: Thanks
+title: No posts
 layout: layouts/base.njk
 ---

-# Thanks for posting a form!
+# We don't have any posts.